 New Year’s Eve = Stuff Your Face Day in Spain

 In Spain, the New Year’s tradition for good luck revolves around grapes.
 If you can manage to stuff 12 grapes in your mouth at midnight you’ve achieved good luck for the next year.

 Krampus is a half-goat, half-demon, horrific beast who serves as the anti-Santa in a number of European countries (including Austria, Croatia, the Czech Republic, and Hungary), encouraging children to behave themselves, lest they be beaten with chains, stuffed in a bag, and taken to the underworld.
 Krampus is a little less scary in the American movie version, which premiered in 2015 and blended lots of comedy with the horror.
 If you’re more into feel-good Christmas stories, then you’ll want to read these wonderfully inspiring stories of Christmas love.

 Don’t call the tabloids, but let’s just say that Santa has changed quite a bit since his days as the actual person who became St. Nicholas.
 That guy was a Greek man born in the third century AD, and was a “fiery, wiry, and defiant defender of church doctrine” who nevertheless became a patron saint of children around the year 1200.

 By the end of the 1800s, the image of St. Nicholas (say it out loud: Saint Nick Claus…Santa Claus) had become standardized as a large adult man, dressed in red with white fur trim, venturing out from the North Pole on a reindeer-driven sleigh, and benevolently keeping an eye on children everywhere, making certain they’re not naughty, but nice.
-So, have you been naughty or nice this year?
-Take our “naughty or nice” quiz and find out.
+Here are 11 gentle ways to break the news about Santa to your kids.

 Seeing double?
 You might be at SantaConPeter Foley/Epa/REX/Shutterstock